Learn How to Read and Write, Son

-Learn How to Read and Write, Son (Μάθε παιδί μου γράμματα) is a 1981 Greek comedy film directed by Thodoros Maragos and starring Vasilis Diamantopoulos, Nikos Kalogeropoulos, Kostas Tsakonas and Anna Mantzourani.
+Learn How to Read and Write, Son (Μάθε παιδί μου γράμματα) is a 1981 Greek drama/comedy film directed by Thodoros Maragos and starring Vasilis Diamantopoulos, Nikos Kalogeropoulos, Kostas Tsakonas and Anna Mantzourani.

 Plot

-The story is set in a mountain village in Arcadia (the movie was filmed in Stemnitsa, Dimitsana and the surrounding areas) shortly after the Metapolitefsi (the fall of the military junta of 1967–74).
-The unveiling of a monument to those who died during the Occupation (World War II) stirs up the village, because the name of a communist partisan who was killed was omitted.
+The story is set in a mountain village in Arcadia (the movie was filmed in Stemnitsa, Dimitsana and the surrounding areas) shortly later the Metapolitefsi (the fall of the military junta of 1967–74).
+The unveiling of a repository to those who died during the Occupation (World War II) stirs up the village, because the name of a communist partisan who was killed was omitted.
 Periklis (V. Diamantopoulos), a conservative high school teacher, comes to clash with his wife and his two sons over whether Chrysanthi and her family have a right to put a wreath in memory of the partisan.

 Awards

 The film won three awards at the 1981 Thessaloniki Film Festival: